Nicell/nick.winans.io/src/blog/ecommerce-automations/index.md

 Our warehouse is laid out with our products along the walls in cubbies, [stackable bins](https://www.menards.com/main/search.html?search=stackable+bins), and drawers.
 Normally, when a Shopify packing slip is printed out, the order is based on the order that the customer added the items to the cart.
 This isn't very helpful.

 For the final time in this post, I will once again point to Metafields.
-For every product variant, we set a five digit integer, which orders it in our packing slip.
+For every product variant, we set a five-digit integer, which orders it in our packing slip.
 Note that the sorting is alphabetical, so make sure to use all five digits.

 After setting up the Metafields we can add a few lines to our packing slip liquid template that will order everything how we want it.